Voting by Provisional Ballot

 How are provisional ballots counted?

-Within 7 days after the election, the County Election Office will decide whether you were eligible to vote at the election district where you voted the provisional ballot.
+Within 7 days after the election, the county board of elections will decide whether you were eligible to vote at the election district where you voted the provisional ballot.
 If you were eligible, they will count your provisional ballot.

 How do I find out if my ballot counted?